dr-marek-jaskula/DomainDrivenDesignUniversity/test/Shopway.Tests.Integration.Container/ReadMe.Tests.Integration.Container.md

 protected readonly ApiKeyTestOptions apiKeys;
 ```

-Finally, then we will need to add api keys headers like that:
+Finally, we will need to add api keys headers like that:

 ```csharp
 request.AddApiKeyAuthentication(apiKeys.PRODUCT_GET);